oracle/python-cx_Oracle/doc/cursor.rst

    outconverter specify methods used for converting values to/from the database.
 More information can be found in the section on variable objects.

    To create an empty SQL object variable, specify the typename.
-Additional support for editing the attributes of this object is not yet available but will be forthcoming in a future release.

    This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object